olegfafurin/olegfafurin.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Expert in Algorithms and (almost) Master in Computer Science
+role: Expert in Algorithms and EPFL Master in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: